jcfr/SlicerQuickModelAlign/README.md

 - The advantage of this display mode is that it visually highlights areas of difference between the aligned models in colors (Red/Blue).

-Colour 'Red' - highlights areas in the 'Prepared" model' that are excess or "under-prepared" compared to the ideal.
+-Colour 'Red' - highlights areas in the 'Prepared" model' that are excess or "under-prepared" compared to the ideal.
-Colour 'Blue' - highlights areas in the "Prepared" model that are deficient or "over-prepared" compared to the 'Ideal' model.
+-Colour 'Blue' - highlights areas in the "Prepared" model that are deficient or "over-prepared" compared to the 'Ideal' model.

 To enable this display mode, press "3" on keyboard